Baku–Novorossiysk pipeline: Route

-The Baku–Novorossiysk Pipeline extends to 1330 km, of which 231 km are laid in Azerbaijan.
-In Russia the pipeline runs through Dagestan.
-Original route run also through Chechnya as it exploited the existing Grozny–Baku and Grozny–Novorossiysk pipelines.
-However, during the Second Chechen War the Chechen section of the pipeline was closed and Transneft built a Chechenya- bypass loop.
+The Baku–Novorossiysk Pipeline is 1330 km long, of which 231 km is located in Azerbaijan.
+In Russia, the pipeline runs through Dagestan.
+The original route also ran through Chechnya, using the existing Grozny–Baku and Grozny–Novorossiysk pipelines.
+However, during the Second Chechen War the Chechen section of the pipeline was closed, and Transneft built a Chechnya-bypass loop.

 Technical features

-The diameter of the pipeline is 530 mm and the capacity of annual transfer is equal to 5 million tons or 105,000 barrels per day.
-The pipeline has three pump stations in Sangachal, Sumgait and Siyazan.
+The diameter of the pipeline is 530 mm and the pipeline has an annual capacity of 5 million tons or 105,000 barrels per day.
+The pipeline has three pump stations, located in Sangachal, Sumgait and Siyazan.